 A Flamingo Rescue Halfway Around the World

-When more than 1,800 baby Lesser Flamingos were abandoned by their parents due to a severe drought at the Kamfers Dam in South Africa in 2019, the National Aviary’s Teri Grendzinski was among the first to arrive on the scene.
+When more than 1,800 baby Lesser Flamingoes were abandoned by their parents due to a severe drought at the Kamfers Dam in South Africa in 2019, the National Aviary’s Teri Grendzinski was among the first to arrive on the scene.
 Teri Grendzinski made the journey to South Africa equipped with medication and veterinary supplies, arriving at the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), one of the rehabilitation locations that had taken in hundreds of chicks.

 With more than 25 years of working with flamingos, and experience hand raising flamingos at the National Aviary, Teri was equipped for the task.
 She lent expertise and support to the emergency evacuation and rehabilitation effort to save the helpless chicks.